jprochazka/adsb-receiver/README.md

 ### Obtaining And Using This Software

-Download the latest ADS-B Receiver Raspbian Jessie Lite image for Raspberry Pi devices. https://github.com/jprochazka/adsb-receiver/releases/latest
+Download the latest ADS-B Receiver Raspbian Stretch Lite image for Raspberry Pi devices. https://github.com/jprochazka/adsb-receiver/releases/latest

 When setting up the portal you will have to choose between a lite or advanced installation.
 Advanced features adds flight logging and plotting and should only be chosen on devices running a more sturdy data storage solution.